LanguageMachines/LuigiNLP/README.md

  * Automatic parallellisation of tasks where possible
  * Keep it simple, minimize overhead for the developer of the workflow, use Pythonic principles,
  * Python-based, all workflow and component specifications are in Python rather than external.
- * Protection against shell injection attacks in tasks
+ * Protection against shell injection attacks for tasks that invoke external tools
  * Runnable standalone from command-line

 Architecture